NoroffFEU/edu-gate-oct24ft/qa-docs/code-standards.md

     - `src/`
     - `pages/`

-#### For the time being: `Find the documents provided to you on Discord for more information.`

 ## File Naming Rules
  ### General Best Practices
-- Follow `mobile-first design` using Tailwind
+- Follow `mobile-first design` using Responsive CSS
 - Build small, reusable components
 - Avoid leaving `console.log`in final code
 - Test you pages on `multiple screen sizes`
 - Separate your code into `folders by purpose` (scripts, styles, components)
 - `Keep sensitive or personal files out of GitHub` using .gitignore
 - Maintain a `README.md` with setup and usage instructions

 ## HTML Structure and Practices